 A glass of cranberry juice is a shot of health.
 It repairs, recharges, and rejuvenates your body.
 To top it all, its benefits have been experimentally proven.

 The active components behind these properties have been characterized and studied extensively.
-Take a look at its nutrition profile below for more info.
+Now that we know why is cranberry juice good for you, take a look at its nutrition profile below for more info.

 Nutritional Value Of Cranberry Juice